neuronflicker/CTF/UCF/Forensics_rabbit-hole/README.md

 I first ran `strings` in the image to see what it brought up, but there was nothing obvious.

-Next I used `stegsolve.jar` to look at the image, but it didn't help, either.
+Next I used `stegsolve` to look at the image, but it didn't help, either.

-Because the image was a `png` file, I ran `pngcheck` to see if it gave me any information.
+Because the image was a `png` file, I ran `pngcheck` to see if that gave me any information.
 It did:
 ```
 > pngcheck -v rabbit-hole.png
 File: rabbit-hole.png (69202 bytes)